awsdocs/aws-private-ca-user-guide/doc_source/PcaRevokeCert.md

 ## Revoked certificates in a CRL<a name="PcaRevokeCrl"></a>

 A CRL is typically updated approximately 30 minutes after a certificate is revoked\.
-If for any reason a CRL update fails, ACM Private CA makes further attempts every 15 minutes\.
+If for any reason a CRL update fails, AWS Private CA makes further attempts every 15 minutes\.

 With Amazon CloudWatch, you can create alarms for the metrics `CRLGenerated` and `MisconfiguredCRLBucket`\.
-For more information, see [Supported CloudWatch Metrics](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCloudWatch.html)\.
+For more information, see [Supported CloudWatch Metrics](https://docs.aws.amazon.com/privateca/latest/userguide/PcaCloudWatch.html)\.
 For more information about creating and configuring CRLs, see [Planning a certificate revocation list \(CRL\)](crl-planning.md)\.

 The following example shows a revoked certificate in a certificate revocation list \(CRL\)\.